cambecc/grains/README.md

     }
 ```

-2. Run the Grains maven plugin.
+2. Run the Grains Maven plugin.

 3. Use the generated _Factory_, _Builder_, and _Grain_ classes:
 ```java